namberino/overthewire-writeups/bandit/bandit23.md

 fi
 ```

 This checks whether the owner of the file is `bandit23`.
 If it is then it executes it.
 But it will timeout after 60 seconds.
 When it timeout, it sends a signal `9` to the process.
-The 9th signal is the `kill` signal (use `kill -l` to list the signals).
+The 9th signal is the `kill` signal (use `kill -l` to list the signals.
+Signal `9` is the `KILL` signal).

 ```sh
 rm -f ./$i